oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/overview.md

 - A Kubernetes custom resource definition (CRD) that, when installed, enables the Kubernetes API server and the operator to monitor and manage domain resource instances.
 - One or more operator runtimes that monitor Kubernetes namespaces for domain resources.
-- Each operator is assocated with a local Kubernetes service account for security purposes.
+- Each operator is associated with a local Kubernetes service account for security purposes.

 When an operator runtime detects a domain, it will generate and deploy the domain's pods, services, and potentially other resources.